 Incomplete or late applications will not be considered.

-The information you enter will be stored in a database and treated according to PUL (Personal Data Act - Swedish Code of Statutes, SFS 1998:204).
+The information you enter will be stored in a database and treated according to EC Data Protection Directive (95/46/EC), or the EU Regulation 2016/679 and its implementing complementing national laws.

 More information about the study programme

 Optometry encompasses the diagnosis and measurement of refractive error in the optics of the eye, and the visual problems that this can cause.
 Optometry also covers the treatment of such problems.